9 Fastest Electric Scooters (Based on Hard Data From My Performance Tests)

 The Bad:

-- Display can become damaged when the scooter is folded
+- The display can get scratched when the scooter is folded

 Why I Recommend the NAMI Burn-e 2 MAX: